janis-sijanovs/company-hw-php-mvc/README.md

-# Magebit Task 3
+# Company Task 3

 Older Project

-Magebit Web Developer Test Task 3
+Web Developer Test Task 3

-This is task 3 of [Magebit Web Developer Test](Web%20Developer%20Test%20-%202021.pdf)
+This is task 3 of [Web Developer Test](Web%20Developer%20Test%20-%202021.pdf)

 To run the project: